I/O Device Driver

 REGW(UART_BASE, 0) = c;

-The code looks simple because most of the complexities are handled by the hardware.
-For example, when running egos-2000 on a RISC-V board, and using the screen command on MacOS as the terminal, the UART/USB bridge chip labeled below will convert the electrical signals between UART and Universal Serial Bus (USB) so that egos-2000 does not have to handle the complexity of USB.
-In many operating systems, the driver code for USB could be a lot more complicated than the code for UART above.
+The code looks simple because most of the complexities are hidden by the hardware.
+For example, when running egos-2000 on a RISC-V board and using the screen command on MacOS as the terminal, the UART/USB bridge chip shown below converts electrical signals between UART and Universal Serial Bus (USB), so egos-2000 does not have to handle the complexity of USB.
+In real-world operating systems, the USB driver code can be much more complex than the UART code above.

-This UART driver code is also an example of memory-mapped I/O. Specifically, a hardware manufacturer can define special memory regions used to control I/O devices, and different manufacturers can define different regions.
-Indeed, egos-2000 can run on both QEMU and RISC-V boards which use different regions for UART.
-As shown in library/egos.h, RISC-V boards use the memory region starting at 0xF0001000 to control UART.
-The driver code for RISC-V boards is also slightly different from the code for QEMU in dev_tty.c.
+This UART driver code also serves as an example of memory-mapped I/O. Specifically, a hardware manufacturer can define special memory regions for controlling I/O devices, and different manufacturers can define different regions.
+Indeed, egos-2000 can run on both QEMU and RISC-V boards, which use different UART regions.
+RISC-V boards use the region starting at 0xF0001000 to control the UART, and the driver code for RISC-V boards is also slightly different from the QEMU code in dev_tty.c.

 SPI and SD card